-Quality Services for Reasonable Price
+2.Quality Services for a Reasonable Price

-Having your Unique Needs Met
+3.Having your Unique Needs Met

 Although experience is important, you also don’t want to make the mistake of working with a “bankruptcy mill.”
 This type of firm churns out hundreds of cases without fully reviewing or focusing on any of their client’s cases.
 If you never meet with your attorney, what good are they?
-You should research a law firm’s reputation, including asking the local bar association for recommendations on bankruptcy attorneys.

 If you are interested in learning how filing a bankruptcy case can benefit you, contact Levitt & Slafkes, P.C., at 973-323-2953.
 You can also reach us by filling out our online form.
 We represent debtors in Chapter 7, Chapter 13 and Chapter 11 filings.
 Let us help you get the fresh financial start you need today.